 In-Home Newborn Sessions

-In-home sessions are done on Fridays and Saturdays only.
+In-home sessions are done on Fridays, Saturdays and Sundays only.
 The sessions are much less posed.
 I like to photograph families together in their home setting.
 Kids playing, family playing together, changing diapers, cuddling etc. I also like to finish sessions with more posed photos of your baby on their own.
-I will bring a couple of props if requested, but I normally keep it pretty simple and use the environment you live in.
+I do not bring props or outfits to these sessions as I want them to be as natural as possible.
 I like to use the main living areas, including your bedroom, living room, and nursery, so I simply ask clients to de-clutter their homes, e.g. remove items from nightstands or somebody's socks that may be on the chair ;) I also ask that you keep your home quite warm at 20-22 degrees as babies tend to stay more alert when the temperature is cooler.

 Baby safety is my number 1 concern.
 My hands or your hands are always on the baby when we are working on posed photos.
 See the below photos for examples of composite photos.
-These were done with a parents hand always holding the baby up, and I adjust in post-processing.
+These were done with a parent's hand always holding the baby up, and I adjusted in post-processing.

-Studio newborn sessions can take up to 3 hours, while in home sessions range from 1.5 - 2.5 hours.
+Studio newborn sessions can take up to 3 hours, while in-home sessions range from 1.5 - 2.5 hours.
 There are several factors in why the sessions are this long.
 We need to make sure the baby is sleeping for the posed photos as it is extremely difficult to pose an awake baby.
 If the baby is not sleeping, I will start with more awake photos with them wrapped.
-I ask that parents time the newborn' feeding, so when they arrive at my studio they will be fed here.
+I ask that parents time the newborn's feeding so that when they arrive at my studio they will be fed here.
 This ensures that the baby will be nice and full and sleepy after getting out of their car seats and out of their clothes.
-If you have booked an in-home session, please have your baby down to a diaper and fed for when I arrive.
+If you have booked an in-home session, please have your baby down to a diaper and feeding for when I arrive.

 I will be mainly handling your baby, although I do ask for dad or mom to help sometimes if I can't get the baby to settle.
 I like to be the one handling and soothing the baby as passing the baby once asleep, has proven to be more difficult with babies that are light sleepers.

 In regards to what to wear to your family session, I always like to send my clients this link http://clickitupanotch.com/2013/10/what-to-wear-in-family-photos-5/.
 The article gives you several ideas on what to wear, depending on your look and location.
-I simply as clients to not wear contrasting patterns and no shirts with large print or characters on them.
+I simply as clients not to wear contrasting patterns and no shirts with large prints or characters on them.

 When scheduling an outdoor session, I prefer to do early morning (from 8:00-10:00), and evening (from 6:00-9:00).
 If it is a cloudy, overcast day, the time of day isn't really important.
 I also know that working small children, having them come out at 7:00 p.m. isn't ideal so I am a little more flexible.
 However, outdoor sessions are not done between 12:00 and 3:00.